 Sweden assumes a complete abandonment of hydrocarbon fuel through energy reform, which is expected to be implemented before 2020.
 If this reform is successfully implemented, Sweden will be the first country globally, which abandon hydrocarbon raw materials.
 In Europe, much attention is also paid to waste recycling: waste management and recycling programs.
 Work is underway to test alternative sources of energy from scrap, reduce harmful emissions, and seek new ways to improve the environmental performance of economic activities.

 Currently, the growth of investments and the pace of the green economy sector development are observed worldwide, which causes a wide interest of analysts and politicians to public figures of transition to a new economic paradigm.
 The reports of the UN and several specialized organizations suggest that by 2050, a significant transformation of the world economy, in particular, an annual investment of about 1.3 trillion (about 2% of world GDP), will be fulfilled in 10 key sectors of the green economy up to 2050.
 It is assumed that the implementation of this scenario will ensure, within 5-10 years, a higher annual growth rate of the economy than is possible in the framework of traditional economics investing, in the absence of negative consequences for the environment.
-Thus, the “green economy” in the future can provide substantial GDP growth, employment growth, per capita income, quality and living standards at a higher rate than the traditional economic model.
+Thus, the “green economy” in the future can provide substantial GDP growth, employment growth, per capita income, and quality and living standards at a higher rate than the traditional economic model.
 Thus, from the perspective of the evolution of humankind, the transition to a “green” economy is not only advisable but also objectively necessary.